NexClipper/nexclipper.github.io/docs/installation.md

 ![img](../static/img/nc-select-platform.png)

-Bootstrap scripts will be created to install on the selected platform.
+A bootstrap scripts will be created to install on the selected platform.

 ![img](../static/img/nc-bootstrap.png)